Quantum waste management: Utilizing residual states in quantum information processing

 Finally, we propose a formalism for the systematic study of quantum waste management.
-Given a noisy input resource in some resource theory, we first distill its resource content, which also produces some free states of that resource, referred to as residual.
-This residual can serve as a resource in another resource theory, thereby allowing for an additional resource distillation protocol.
+Given a noisy input resource state in some resource theory, we first distill the preferred resource, which also produces a state (to be discarded) referred to as the residual.
+This residual state can serve as a resource for some other resource theory, thereby allowing for an additional resource distillation protocol.
 We call the composition of two such protocols a sequential distillation protocol.
-In our framework, we restrict the set of free states in the first resource theory to include the set of free states of the second resource theory.
-This restriction rules out any cyclic scenario in which some resource could be freely generated.
-The same inclusion assumption applies to the sets of free operations in the two theories under consideration.
-Based on this inclusion rule, we assign each resource a node and connect two nodes with a directed edge reflecting this inclusion relation.
+In our framework, we restrict the sets of free states and free operations in the first resource theory to include the sets of free states and free operations of the second resource theory.
+This restriction excludes situations where free operations—applied within the secondary resource distillation—might otherwise enable the extraction of more primary resource than what could be obtained using only the free operations defined in the primary resource theory.
+Furthermore, consider two resource theories, $R_1$ and $R_2$, that share the same set of free operations, with the set of free states of $R_2$ contained within that of $R_1$.
+In such a case, it is natural to prioritize the distillation of the resource associated with $R_1$ (whenever feasible).
+This is because the residual state resulting from this process may still allow for subsequent distillation of $R_2$.
+In contrast, if one begins by distilling the resource in $R_2$, the resulting residual state generally does not permit further distillation of the resource in $R_1$.
+Based on this framework, we assign each resource a node and connect two nodes with a directed edge reflecting this inclusion relation.
 This naturally generates a directed acyclic graph (DAG) structure, which we refer to as the Residual Use Graph (RUG).
 The RUG captures the viable options for performing sequential distillation of multiple resources, one after another.
+The proposed scenario describes a single-party resource waste management strategy; however, other approaches can naturally be taken with different restrictions~\cite{dhruvfuture}.